 How common is Long COVID?

-We don’t yet know the exact amount of people who are experiencing Long COVID, but estimate it to be around 70,000 people across the UK.
+We don’t yet know the exact amount of people who are experiencing Long COVID, but estimate it to be around 2 million people across the UK.
 As the numbers of cases rise we also expect to see the numbers of people affected by Long COVID rise too.